 - Decreasing stigma and increasing education – lack of education and stigmas surrounding prescription drugs can cause some people to falsely conflate individuals suffering from opioid use disorders with patients receiving opioid medications as a form of therapy for pain management.
 For these reasons, some patients with legitimate pain may shy away from seeking the treatment they need.
 Likewise, stigma around substance use disorders may prevent people with SUDs from seeking the help they need.
 The Draft Report recommends increased education into the disease of pain to reduce stigma.

 As required by law, a 90-day window is open to allow the public to make comments on the draft report.
-Instructions for submitting comments can be found here.

 Contact AZZLY to speak to a representative or receive more information on tools and best practices in office-based and inpatient medication management, and follow us on Facebook to keep up with breaking news in the addiction treatment industry, written by AZZLY’s industry experts.